 There is a growing body of research that the GASB can leverage in an evaluation of the effectiveness of Statement 34.
 Most recently, a Crain Memorial Research Grant awarded in 2011 funded research on practice experience with the infrastructure reporting requirements of Statement 34, particularly regarding the use of the alternative modified approach.
 Some of the findings of that research echo an academic study of the use of the modified approach by state governments, Puerto Rico, and the District of Columbia.1 Another academic study reviewed the factors that determine the infrastructure information needs of public sector managers and offers recommendations for improving the reporting of infrastructure.2

 Another Crain Memorial Research Grant, awarded in 2012, is funding research regarding the value of information resulting from Statement 34 to municipal bond analysts—specifically, MD&A, the government-wide statements, and the budgetary comparison.
-That research is expected to be completed in summer 2013.
 A study published in 2012 concluded that financial ratios based on government-wide financial statements are statistically significant in the credit ratings of state governments.3 Another study found that accrual-based financial ratios using information from the government-wide financial statements have significant incremental value in addition to fund-based measures.4

-The potential project on the financial reporting model was ranked second in 2013 in the GASAC’s annual prioritization (first among potential reexamination projects).
+The potential topic on the financial reporting model was ranked first in 2014 in the GASAC’s annual prioritization.